kendradias/music-bbs/README.md

 The project includes several test files to verify functionality:

-- `backend/utils/helper.js`: Contains the `testDynamoDBConnection()` function
+- `backend/utils/helper.js`: Contains the `testDynamoDBConnection()` function that checks connection to AWS DynamoDb
 - `backend/testModels.js`: Tests CRUD operations for threads and comments
 - `backend/testEnv.js`: Tests environment variable loading
-- `backend/testAws.js`: Tests AWS configuration and connectivity

 These test files are useful during development but not needed for production deployment.